Masters of Sex: Historical accuracy

+Robert C. Kolodny, who worked alongside Masters and Johnson for decades, commented on the series "It would be a shame for young students in the field to believe that the Showtime series has any factual basis whatsoever other than managing to get [Masters and Johnson] at the right medical school in the right city."

 International broadcast

 In Canada, the series debuted on September 29, 2013, on The Movie Network.
 In Australia, the series premiered on SBS One on October 3, 2013.
 In Ireland, the series premiered on October 4, 2013, on RTÉ Two.
 In the UK, it debuted on Channel 4 on October 8, 2013.
 In New Zealand, it debuted on SoHo on October 23, 2013.
 Virgin Media acquired the UK rights for Masters of Sex and it started airing on September 21, 2018.
-In the UK, the series is available on STV Player until February 2023.
+In the UK, the series was available on STV Player until February 2023.